-We have over twenty years experience in the UK and overseas market-places, and we provide training services to government organisations as well as commercial and industrial clients.
+We have over 30 years' experience in the UK and overseas market-places, and we provide training services to government organisations as well as commercial and industrial clients.

 Our training courses are created from direct involvement in the specification, development, procurement and maintenance of Tactical Data Link (TDL) systems.
 Training is delivered by professional tutors who are experts in their field at both an operational and technical level and who are fully trained as instructors.
-All have operated TDLs in major NATO exercises such as Red Flag, Flying Fish, Clean Hunter, and Joint Warrior, and have also been involved in TDL operations in Bosnia / Kosovo, the Gulf, Libya, and Afghanistan.
+Our tutors have been involved in TDL operations in Bosnia / Kosovo, the Gulf, Libya, and Afghanistan.
+All have operated TDLs in major NATO exercises such as Red Flag, Flying Fish, Clean Hunter, and Joint Warrior.

 •Training Presented by Experts in Each of the Fields- using our instructor qualified consultants to provide the training, you are assured of in-depth knowledge and experience of the subject matter, and access to the most up to date information.